Mohammadreza-Tatlari/Document-Collection/Linux-LPIC/LPIC-3/LPIC3-Linux-Security.md

 ### CVE (Common Vulnerabilities and Exposures)
-the CVE consist of all the vulnerabilities that have been detected and got signiture. it is created in order to first, to announce the problem so everybody will be aware of it. </br>
+the CVE consist of all the vulnerabilities that have been detected and got signatureure. it is created in order to first, to announce the problem so everybody will be aware of it. </br>
 there are many websites and communities that hold these CVEs like: [**mitre.orh**](https://cve.mitre.org/) </br>
 we need daily survery over CVE if we are working on security.